AsaTyr2018/SDUnity/README.md

 The web UI is available on `http://localhost:7860/` by default.
 Launch options can be adjusted from the Settings tab or by editing `sdunity/config.py`.
 Local overrides reside in `config/user_config.json`; this file is loaded on startup and currently sets `server_port` to `7861`.

-Prompt presets live in `presets.txt`.
+Prompt styles live in the `styles/` directory as JSON files.

 ## Maintainer Script
 `maintainer.sh` also handles updates and removal.
 Run it with `sudo` followed by `install`, `update` or `uninstall`.
 It manages a virtual environment under `/opt/SDUnity/venv` and requires `git` and `python3`.